-Contributions are determined according to the level of a member's full time equivalent pensionable pay.
+Contributions are no longer levied on a flat rate basis (e.g. 6% of pensionable pay), but are determined according to the level of a member's full time equivalent pensionable pay.

 A key feature of the new pension arrangements is that contribution rates are applied in tiers ranging from 5.5% to 12% depending on the member's rate of pensionable pay on 31st March (see Table 1 of Annex C).
 Members will pay 5.5% on the first £18K of pay, 7.25% on the pay from £18k to £22K and so on.